 - How to apply: BUas students

-For BUas students, the application option in Osiris opens from end February.
+For BUas students, the application option in Osiris opens from 23 to 27 March 2026 (fall semester) & 5 to 9 October 2026 (spring semester).
 When you apply in Osiris you can indicate two preferences, these can be two different minors at BUas, but you should also indicate if you prefer to take an external minor.
+For more detailed information please visit the Minor Desk page on the student portal.

 - How to apply: non-BUas students